aandrew-me/tgpt/README.md

 -u, --update                                       Update program

 Providers:
-The default provider is Brave Leo which uses 'llama-2-13b-chat' model.
+The default provider is fakeopen which uses 'GPT-3.5-turbo' model.
 Available providers to use: leo, fakeopen, openai, opengpts

 Provider: leo